Alfred Riedl: Indonesia

-On 4 May 2010, Alfred Riedl was named the new coach of Indonesia's national and under-23 sides.
-He led the Indonesian national team to the 2010 AFF Suzuki Final but lost to Malaysia on 2–4 aggregate score.
+On 4 May 2010, Riedl was named the new coach of Indonesia's national and under-23 sides.
+He led the Indonesian national team to the 2010 AFF Suzuki Final but lost to Malaysia on 4–2 aggregate score.
 Then suddenly, on 13 July 2011, he lost his job because of a "contract dispute", after a highly publicized political power struggle within the Football Association of Indonesia (PSSI), and was replaced by Wim Rijsbergen.

-After a return to Laos as technical director and Belgian club Visé as head of youth development, Riedl was reappointed as Indonesia national team head coach in December 2013, signing a 3-year contract.
+After a return to Laos as technical director and Belgian club Visé as head of youth development, Riedl was reappointed as Indonesia national team head coach in December 2013, signing a three-year contract.
 His contract was terminated by mutual consent at the end of 2014, after Indonesia failed to qualify for the knockout stages of the 2014 AFF Suzuki Cup.
-Riedl then accepted the head coach job of PSM Makassar in early 2015, but resigned in April the same year because of health issues, before the league even started.
+Riedl then accepted the head coach job of PSM Makassar in early 2015, but resigned in April the same year before the league even started.

-Rield returned as the head coach of Indonesia in 2016 on a one-year contract, and this time he guided Indonesia to the finals of 2016 AFF Suzuki Cup, repeating his 2010 performance.
-After Indonesia lost to Thailand 2–3 on aggregate in the finals, his contract was not renewed by PSSI.
+Rield returned as the head coach of Indonesia in 2016 on a one-year contract, and guided Indonesia to the finals of 2016 AFF Suzuki Cup.
+After Indonesia lost to Thailand 3–2 on aggregate in the finals, his contract was not renewed by PSSI.